Ang Panday (2009 film)

 Ang Panday (lit.
 'The Blacksmith') is a 2009 Filipino action fantasy film adapted from Carlo J. Caparas' Panday comics.
-Directed by Rico Gutierrez and Mac Alejandre, it stars Ramon "Bong" Revilla, Phillip Salvador and Iza Calzado.
-It was released on December 25, 2009.
-The movie was produced by GMA Pictures.
+Directed by Rico Gutierrez and Mac Alejandre, it stars Ramon "Bong" Revilla in the title role, Phillip Salvador and Iza Calzado.
+It was one of the entries in the 2009 Metro Manila Film Festival.

-Revilla previously starred as a version of the title character, Flavio the blacksmith, in the film Dugo ng Panday (1993).
+Revilla previously starred as a version of the title character, Flavio the blacksmith, in the 1993 film Dugo ng Panday.
 Phillip Salvador, who plays the antagonist Lizardo, portrayed Flavio in a television series adaptation of Ang Panday (2005).

 Plot

 Long ago, the evil wizard Lizardo (Phillip Salvador) sent an army of monsters to subjugate the land and its people.
 Lizardo succeeded, but a prophecy tells of a comet that will fall to Earth, and a man who will wield a weapon that will free the people from Lizardo's tyranny.
 Flavio (Bong Revilla Jr.) is a blacksmith content with living a quiet, uneventful life in a town mostly untouched by Lizardo's evil.
 But when the comet of prophecy lands on the outskirts of town, Flavio's destiny is immediately made clear.
 Around the peace-loving but brave Flavio.
 His arch-enemy Lizardo attempts to ruin the peace and harmony of their dwelling place, affecting the inhabitants.
 Moreover, the evil warlord challenges Flavio by capturing his beautiful lady love Maria (Iza Calzado).
 A series of events take place, bringing the blacksmith (panday) at the forefront of a full-blown war against Lizardo's troops.